lilynorthcutt/heartDiseaseIndicators/writeup.md

 An initial review of the dataset reveals a significant gender imbalance, with more men represented in the study than women.
 This is true for both individuals diagnosed with heart disease and those without.
-This disparity is noteworthy and we should keep it in mind as we explore further as it could potentially lead to a biased understanding of heart disease indicators and outcomes.

 The graph of feature means illustrates differences between feature expression for those with and without heart disease.
 Additionally, certain features, such as `thal`, `oldpeak`, and `exang`, display distinct variations between men and women.
 This suggests that the same approach to finding heart disease indicators may not be equally effective for both men and women.

 ## Decision Tree Models